When A Leaders Weakness Is Their Greatest Strength

 (FYI: here’s a great article on the topic of turning your weaknesses into strengths).

-The best way to illustrate this point is to use the three characters from the famous movie The Wizard Of Oz.
-Each of these characters represents a type of leader and leadership quality I have found in all my years working with people at this level.
+To illustrate this, let’s look at the three main characters from The Wizard of Oz.
+Each embodies a unique leadership quality I’ve observed throughout my career.
 I stumbled upon this brilliant summary which I used below to further illustrate this point.

 His greatest wish was to have brains for himself from the Wizard of Oz.
 Despite his perceived lack of brains, the Scarecrow was exceedingly intelligent and resourceful.